Prerequisites, Requirements & Application Process

 SCNM accepts applications on a rolling basis.

-Spring 2019 start (early April): Still accepting applications
+Fall 2019 start (early October) Still accepting applications.

 The Admissions Committee makes the final decision regarding an applicant’s admission.
 The decision may be one of the following: